zackchase/mxnet-docs/getting_started/why_mxnet.md

 And since David Rumelhart and colleagues introduced the _backpropagation_ learning algorithm to train them, nearly all the major ideas have been in place.
+But for many years neural networks took a backseat to classical statistical methods like logistic regression and support vector machines (SVMs).
 So you might reasonably ask, what's changed to garner such interest?

 ## Scale and Computation
-While the science has marched forward, the two biggest factors driving innovation in deep learning now are data and computation.
+The two biggest factors driving innovation in deep learning now are data and computation.
 With distributed cloud computing and parallelism across GPU cores, we can train models millions of times faster than researchers could in the 1980s.
 The availability of large, high-quality datasets is another factor driving the field forward.